dev-duong/dev-duong/README.md

 ## About Me

-I'm a Computer Science Graduate from [QUT](https://www.qut.edu.au/courses/bachelor-of-information-technology-computer-science).
+I'm a Computer Science graduate from [QUT](https://www.qut.edu.au/courses/bachelor-of-information-technology-computer-science).
 I have a passion for design and front-end development.
 I enjoy working on innovative projects and always strive to improve my skills and learn new things.

 ## Table of Contents